National Parks & Reserves in Kenya

 Lake Nakuru Sopa Lodge, Lake Nakuru Lodge, and Sarova Lion Hill Lodge are among the best places one can find accommodation inside the park while Flamingo hill tented camp is the newest property though located outside the park along the park fence and from the tent you can see wildlife grazing along the fence that include rhinos, buffalo, gazelles, zebras among others.
 Lake Nakuru serves as a connecting point to other destinations, however, it’s also a weekend-must visit destination with these 2 days safari being the best for a weekend outing.
 Read more:

 Masai Mara National Reserve

-Masai Mara National Reserve offers an absolutely unique variety of animals.
+Masai Mara National Reserve (the leading of all national parks in Kenya) offers an absolutely unique variety of animals.
 The reason is that this hilly region is both humid and fertile, and is crossed by the rivers Mara and Telek, full of crocodiles and hippos, and which carry water the whole year-round.
 The banks of the rivers are covered in thick forest, which gradually makes way for bush and grassland.

 Samburu National Reserve/ Shaba Reserve

 Samburu-Buffalo Springs and Shaba National Reserve include in their boundaries all the flora and fauna to be found in the north of Kenya.
 The dry grasslands interspersed with acacias are interrupted from time to time by rich green vegetation, whenever enough water is present, e.g. the banks of the Uwaso Nyiro River (with its huge Nile crocodiles) or in marsh regions.